Ukraine rebuilds: Schools, roofs, water, lights – and citizens

 After Ukrainian troops forced a Russian retreat from the area around Lyman last October, educators say they had to go door to door and basement to basement, searching for remaining students in a town where 90% of the buildings have been damaged or destroyed.

-“I did not think school would be possible; we had no electricity, light, or internet,” says 10th grader Yeslizaveta Romenska, whose classmates fled Lyman, like 75% or more of the pre-war population.
+“I did not think school would be possible; we had no electricity, light, or internet,” says 10th grader Yelizaveta Romenska, whose classmates fled Lyman, like 75% or more of the pre-war population.
 “I didn’t realize any kids were still left.”

-Last autumn, the bespectacled Yeslizaveta emerged from sheltering into a world transformed by war.
+Last autumn, the bespectacled Yelizaveta emerged from sheltering into a world transformed by war.
 It’s a world in which Ukrainian officials – in Lyman, as well as across swaths of liberated territory where pro-Russian sympathy has long been common – have been racing to provide services, from food and utilities to home repairs.

 Their goal: to give residents reasons to be more patriotic citizens, and increase their trust in Kyiv.